marquesm91/react-netflix/README.md

 * `react-router-dom` found [here](https://github.com/ReactTraining/react-router).
 * `react-items-carousel` found [here](https://github.com/bitriddler/react-items-carousel).

-The first one was used to user have a better experience with url navigation and keep sync with the react application.
+The first one was used to user have a better experience with url navigation and keep react application sync'd.
 The other one was to ease the use of horizontal carousel like Netflix.

 # Features